National Society Daughters of the American Revolution Logo

 About Us

-Governor William Paca Chapter, NSDAR, was organized on September 3, 1916, and chartered on December 20, 1917.
-We are the eleventh oldest chapter in the State of Maryland.
+Governor William Paca Chapter, National Society Daughters of the American Revolution (NSDAR or DAR), was organized on September 3, 1916 and chartered on December 20, 1917.
+We are the eleventh-oldest chapter in Maryland.
 The chapter's namesake, William Paca, was born in 1740 near Abingdon, in Harford County, Maryland.
 Paca was a member of the First and Second Continental Congresses of 1774 and 1775; he signed the Declaration of Independence on July 4, 1776.
-During the Revolutionary War, he spent his own money to provision Maryland troops.
+During the Revolutionary War, he spent his own money on provisions for Maryland troops.
 William Paca served as the Governor of Maryland from 1782 until 1785.
-In 1788, at the Maryland Convention, Paca helped to ratify the Constitution of the United States; in 1789, President George Washington appointed him as a federal district judge, where he served until his death in 1799.
-William Paca was married to Mary Chew, a "wealthy beauty" from Annapolis, Maryland.
+In 1788, at the Maryland Convention, Paca helped ratify the Constitution of the United States; in 1789, President George Washington appointed him as a federal district judge, serving until his death in 1799.
+William Paca married Mary Chew, a "wealthy beauty" from Annapolis, Maryland.
 Mary Chew died in 1774; three years later, he married Ann Harrison, a Philadelphia heiress, who died in 1780.

 Governor William Paca Chapter, NSDAR, Vision Statement: "To promote American history education, instill a sense of patriotism among Harford County's citizens, and further historic preservation."